95

 Can I retire to Malaysia on Social Security alone?

 For living expenses, absolutely — see our Social Security abroad guide for payment details.
 A couple can live comfortably in Penang on $1,500–2,000/month.
-The challenge is the MM2H visa, which requires $8,800/month offshore income and $330,000 in liquid assets — far above typical Social Security levels.
-Alternatives: the Sarawak S-MM2H has lower requirements, or you can use tourist visa entries (90-day visa-free for most nationalities) while exploring longer-term options.
+The challenge is the MM2H visa, whose lowest federal tier requires a USD 150,000 fixed deposit and a compulsory property purchase after approval.
+There is no fixed income threshold since the 2024 reform, but proof of financial standing is still required.
+Alternatives include Sarawak S-MM2H or tourist visa entries (90-day visa-free for most nationalities) while exploring longer-term options.

 Is Malaysia safe for retirees?